 occ command inside the docker container.
 You can get into the

 docker container's shell from the command line by:

 sudo docker exec -ti -u www-data nextcloud.homedrv /bin/bash

 $ ./occ status - installed: true - version: 184.108.40.206 - versionstring: 20.0.7 - edition:

 In case that your installation failed and needs cleaning things up, or you simply decided to stop using HomeDrive and want to uninstall it, run:

 sudo docker run -ti --rm \ --mount type=bind,source=/var/run/docker.sock,target=/var/run/docker.sock \ homedrv/homeboot /bin/homeboot uninstall

 This will also delete all HomeDrive managed data, which cannot be reversed.

 If you need help, feel free to chat with us using the chat bottom on the bottom right corner, or send us an email at email@example.com .

-If you still find these steps too complicated to follow, you can buy a preinstalled HomeDrive device, from $99.
+If you still find these steps too complicated to follow, you can buy a preinstalled HomeDrive device.